-Today, many home gardeners are using beneficial insects to do their dirty work.
+Today, many home and market gardeners are using beneficial insects to do their dirty work.
 The best way to embark on this wonderful relationship is with a little planning and preparation.
-Learn how to get “good bugs” to work with you in partnership and it will truly be the start of something big.
-After all, biological pest control — which includes beneficial insects — can save gardeners time, money and frustration.
+Read on to learn more.

 Don’t send a boy to do man’s job, right?
 Same is true in the bug world.
 When you can, you want to select the right predators/parasites for the job.
 For example, the tiny trichogramma wasp, with a wingspan of approximately 1/50th of an inch, will attack and lay its eggs in more than 200 different species of moth and butterfly eggs.
 By doing so, it prevents garden-devouring caterpillars (larvae) from hatching and eating plant leaves.
 Sure, once a caterpillar hatches, a host of general feeders and parasites will go after it, but the trichogramma wasp is your first line of defense because it specifically targets the eggs.
 Reduce the number of caterpillars that hatch and you’ll avoid damage to your plants down the road (see Pest Control without Risks).
 In addition, by starting off early — before the caterpillars have emerged — other natural controls will have a better chance of keeping the rest of the pest population in check.

-Tip: If you’re considering using beneficial insects to combat garden pests we recommend Planet Natural.
+If you’re considering using beneficial insects to combat garden pests shop at Planet Natural.
 They guarantee live delivery of their shipments and offer a large selection so you can match the correct predator/parasite to your pest problem.

 When using organic pest control, maintain an environment that nutures and helps beneficial insects.
 For example, cover crops protect many predators and parasites (see Enticing Predators to Patrol Your Garden).
 Also, you will need to ensure that the insects that you are buying will survive, if not thrive, in your climate.
 Usually this is not a big problem, but it’s always wise to double-check the temperature and humidity needs for a given beneficial insect before you spend money on it.
 For example, some predatory mite species require a minimum relative humidity of 60%, while others do best at 40%.
 Choose the mite that will do best in your climate in addition to doing the best job against the pest you want to eradicate.